Poop-fish/Basic-NotePad-Texteditor/README.md

 Spell Check: You can check all the texts for mis spleed words and if it finds and just right click and it will bring up options to choose from

+inset Date & time: This will add the current date and time to your tab in text fromat

+Bullet Points \ Number List: Highlght and click One of them add the list format

+Font Size: You can ajust and choose the size of the font

+Font Picker: choose a font style you like

 ## Requirements
 - Python 3.x